Shearwaters of The Petrel Station

 Scientific name: Ardenna bulleri

-The Poor Knights Islands are the only place in the world where the endemic Buller’s Shearwater breeds, making this one of the defining seabirds of The Petrel Station seabird tours.
-Because we go past these islands on tour, we regularly encounter them in the thousands through the breeding season.
+The world’s entire population of the endemic Buller’s Shearwater breeds only on our local Poor Knights Islands, and they are one of the defining seabirds of The Petrel Station seabird tours.
+Because we go past these islands on tour, we regularly encounter them in large numbers through the breeding season.

 In spring and summer, Buller’s Shearwaters become a major part of the huge feeding frenzy workups that develop offshore from Tutukaka.
 At times they gather in the thousands, alongside Fairy Prions and sometimes Fluttering Shearwaters in densely-packed feeding workups to feast on the abundant zooplankton and krill that flood into the area.
-It is an amazing birdwatching and wildlife spectacle and is one of The Petrel Station seabird tours highlights.
+It’s an incredible experience and one of The Petrel Station seabird tours highlights.

 Little Shearwater